 - more than 30 mg/g may be a sign of kidney disease

-Don’t guess if you have kidney disease and don’t wait to become sick.
+Don’t guess if you have kidney disease.
 Early detection is the best way to avoid health problems and stay healthy.
 Whether you do it for yourself or encourage it for the ones you love, get screened.
 You’re worth it.
 Now, you’re ready to ACT.

-Your mental health also affects your overall well-being.
-When you’ve finished the Kidney Health section, be sure to complete the Emotional Well-Being section.
+Your emotional health also affects your overall well-being.
+When you’ve finished the Kidney Health section, be sure to complete the Emotional Health section.

 - United States Renal Data System, Centers for Disease Control and Prevention, National Diabetes Education Program, National Institute of Diabetes and Digestive and Kidney Diseases, National Institutes of Health, United States Census Bureau, The U.S. Department of Health and Human Services Department of Minority Health